PaulRusz/PaulSocial/README.md

 ## Description

-Paul Social is a social network web app that utilyzes an API to function.
+Paul Social is a social network web app that utilizes an API to function.
 The social media app has the ability to allow users to create a username, share Thoughts, and post Reactions.

 ## Table of Contents